-Note: Property Damage may not have been reported for each incident
+Note: Property Damage may not have been reported for each incident weakened by surrounding counties prior to reaching Los Angeles County, there have been several instances in which they caused severe damage.

 From this list, it is clear that destructive winds typically coincide with Santa Ana winds season, fall to early November.
 Although these winds were typically dampened and